NoCodeHealth/Wifi-fingerprint-classifier-api/README.md

 # Wifi-fingerprint-classifier-api

 This repo contains the full back-end code for the "maskon" project.
+Project submission page here: https://hclbetterhealth-platform.bemyapp.com/#/projects/5f05cf8b980296001bf00b56

 The API was built with FastAPI.